eundata/Review_based_recommendation-System/README.md

 So, the book is recommended as shown in the picture below.
 ![화면 캡처 2022-05-29 162503](https://user-images.githubusercontent.com/96279383/177165927-1d29ca4e-ed31-4ff9-9771-ccece4ba05f3.png)

-Finally, the user continues to log as they are active, and it is added back to <a href="ALS_recommendation_model.py">the ALS recommendation model,</a>
+Finally, the user continues to log as they are active, and it is added back to <a href="ALS_model.py">the ALS recommendation model,</a>
-It will be retrained, and the trained <a href="">model is saved and served</a> again, and recommendations are made through aws lambda service.
+It will be retrained, and the trained <a href="ALS_model_serving.py">model is saved and served</a> again, and recommendations are made through aws lambda service.
 MLOps is implemented through repetition of this.

 <details>
   <summary><b>Why use pyspark?</b></summary>